 It is up to the individual programs to determine how they will incorporate the CASPer score into their application decisions.
 Some programs may use CASPer for interview considerations, others include CASPer in assessing offers of admission.
 The same CASPer score may be competitive for one program but less competitive for another.
 The influence of the score also depends on the competitiveness of the applicant pool for each individual program.
 Visit the program of your choice to find out how CASPer scores are used.

-No, not all medical schools require CASPer.
+Not all academic and professional programs require CASPer.
 Check out a list of medical schools that require CASPer to see if your program of choice is on the list.
+Also, check out this list of residency programs that require CASPer.
+Make sure to check the official website of the program you are interested in to see if they require CASPer.

-12. Is 5 minutes enough to type answers to 3 questions?
+12. Is 3.5 minutes enough to type answers to both questions?

 To your success,